-4.3 Do not install unnecessary packages in the container (Not Scored)
+4.3 Ensure unnecessary packages are not installed in the container (Not Scored)

 Containers tend to be minimal and slim down versions of the Operating System.
 Do not install anything that does not justify the purpose of container.

 Bloating containers with unnecessary software could possibly increase the attack surface of the container.
 This also voids the concept of minimal and slim down versions of container images.
 Hence, do not install anything else apart from what is truly needed for the purpose of the container.